 Coloring can be somewhat variable in this cultivar, with some fruits lacking showy coloring – but once you taste them, you won’t care what they look like.

-‘Panache Jaune et Vert’ is best picked young, at 2-3 inches wide, but larger fruits are tasty too, and good keepers.
+‘Panache Jaune et Vert’ is best picked young, at two to three inches wide, but larger fruits are tasty too, and good keepers.
 They also make beautiful autumn decor if allowed to mature.

-Bushy plants grow to 3-4 feet tall and wide, and their first fruits come to maturity in 55-70 days.
+Bushy plants grow to 3-4 feet tall and wide, and their first fruits come to maturity in 55 to 70 days.

 You’ll find ‘Panache Jaune et Vert’ seeds in a selection of packet sizes available at Eden Brothers.